nuejs/nue/packages/nuejs.org/docs/reactivity.md

 # Motion and Reactivity
-Today you can build modern, reactive websites with nothing but CSS.
+Nue lets you build dynamic, motion-enriched websites with nothing but CSS.
 However, sometimes a bit of JavaScript can significantly enhance the user experience.
-Depending on what to make, Nue lets you choose the most suitable technology for the job: CSS, Web Component, reactive island, isomorphic component, or vanilla JavaScript.
+Depending on what you want to build, Nue lets you choose the most suitable technology for the job: CSS, Web Component, reactive island, isomorphic component, or vanilla JavaScript.

 ## CSS